25 Jan 7 Habits for a More Organized You

 7. Ditch Comparison

-The last on our list, but arguably the most important rule of living a more organized life – go easy on yourself!
-It’s easy to compare our progress to others.
+Lastly on our list, but arguably the most important rule of living a more organized life – go easy on yourself!
+It’s surprisingly easy to compare our progress to others.
 Trouble is – everybody’s life is different.
 We each have different lifestyles, responsibilities, energy, focus, ways of thinking and of course, amounts of stuff!
 Your life is unique and special, and creating habits that support how you live will make it more likely that you actually stick to these habits.

 For more organizing inspo, follow us on Insta.
 If you’re in So Cal and interested in organizing services, please reach out to us!